mui/material-ui/docs/data/material/customization/css-theme-variables/usage.md

 ## Applying dark styles

-To customize styles for dark mode, use `theme.applyStyles()` function.
+To customize styles for dark mode, use the [`theme.applyStyles()` function](/material-ui/customization/dark-mode/#api).
-This utility function will return the right selector.
+This function returns an object which key is the mode selector and value is the styles object.

 The example below shows how to customize the Card component for dark mode: